Family Camping: 10 Camping Tips for Family Campers

 My husband and I are not campers.
 We both have been 1 or 2 times as a kid, but never as adults and never together.
 We went because my daughter’s school does a group camping trip every year and I knew I did not want her to miss out on that opportunity.
 Let me just say, I was stressing about this camping trip since the first day she started school (9 months prior to camping!).
 I just didn’t know how feasible it would be with a baby.
+Here is first family camping trip, what we learned, and some tips and advice for future family campers.

 We camped at Lake Cachuma; which was great for the camping novices we were.
 We had a campground that was not too far from the bathrooms and it was right next to a playground, which worked out perfect for the kids.